brunnock/wikibase-sdk/docs/get_entities_reverse_claims.md

 In wikidata API answers, you can only access claims on the entity's page, not claims pointing to this entity (what would be in the "what links here" page).

-Fortunatly, we can use [SPARQL queries](sparql_query.md) to get relations the other way around, answering the question "*what are the entities having this value for this property?*".
+Fortunately, we can use [SPARQL queries](sparql_query.md) to get relations the other way around, answering the question "*what are the entities having this value for this property?*".
 This is what `wbk.getReverseClaims` provides.

 For instance, let's say you want to find all the entities that have Leo Tolstoy ([Q7243](http://www.wikidata.org/entity/Q7243)) for author ([P50](http://www.wikidata.org/entity/P50))